Kansas Military and Veterans Benefits

 Learn more about Kansas Motor Vehicle Registration Grace Period for Service Members

-The even exchange option allows Service members who have certain Military Occupational Specialties/ Ratings in the U.S. Armed Forces to have their CDL knowledge and skills testing waived.
+The even exchange option allows Service members who served in one of the following Military Occupational Specialties/Ratings in the U.S. Armed Forces to have their CDL knowledge and skills testing waived:

 • Army – 88M, 92F, 14T